algolia/vue-instantsearch/docs/src/components/index.md

 Name | Description
 ---|---
 default | Can contain anything.
-All InstantSearch components are required to be inside a `ais-index` component.
+All InstantSearch components are required to be inside a `ais-instant-search` component.

 ## CSS Classes

 Class name | Description
 ---|---
-`ais-Index` | Container class
+`ais-InstantSearch` | Container class